drobilica/cyphonfilter/README.md

 - Stage 1
 	- generate (in-browser)
 		- SSH key pair (make it downloadable)
+    		- Choose type of encryption like RSA ECDSA...
+RSA is default
+			- choose if that ssh key should be password protected (optional)
+			- choose name  (optional)
 		- Passwords (uppercase/lowercase, alphanumeric, symbols, length 8/16 chars )
+			- Slider which sets the length of the password
+			- checkboxes that set if special chars should be used / numbers etc
 		- Base64 encode/decode
+			- put in plaintext to encode to base64
+			- put in base64 to decode to base64
 		- Encrypt text ( up to 1000 chars)
+    		- Encrypts text with provided string (optionally there should be a button to generate random string)

 - Stage 2
 	- Persistent sessions